ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Mercury-Heliox.md

 - This heat causes the pump to release all of the Helium-3 stored in it.
 - At the same time, the 1K pot is run, which causes the helium-3 to recondense when it comes into contact with the 1K pot
 - Once all of the helium 3 has recondensed, the sorption pump is cooled back down.
 This causes it to start "pumping" and therefore cooling of the He3 Pot resumes.
-- This process will take approximately 30-90 minutes depending on the starting temperature of the heliox.
+- This process will take approximately 30-90 minutes depending on the starting temperature of the Heliox.

-The heliox typically needs a regeneration after 24-48 hours of cooling.
+The Heliox typically needs a regeneration after 24-48 hours of cooling.
 I think this depends on the sample and the external heat load.

 In effect, this means that the users lose temperature control while a regeneration is in progress.
 TODO: do the scientists know this or will they be surprised by this behaviour?
 Are regenerations typically done automatically or manually or does this depend on the scientist/experiment?